BJP slams former PM Manmohan Singh; terms his comment as 'No Play-Zone for Politics'

 PM must rise to the occasion and ensure justice for martyred soldiers: Manmohan Singh

-"Congress party should desisit from fishing in troubled waters, especially on developments in the Indo-China border.
+"Congress party should desist from fishing in troubled waters, especially on developments in the Indo-China border.
 It's a disservice to the nation to politicise national security issues," the BJP spokesperson said.

 He further went to say that at the time when all regional parties are extending solidarity to the central government and Indian Armed Forces, a national party like "Congress" should rise above acting in self interest and for "petty political expediency".